 Denya LeVine brings a joyous energy to every concert.
-A well-known performer of ethnic music, Denya has made more than 2000 appearances in concerts, plays, weddings, parties, and as a strolling fiddler.
-In addition to her powerful stage performance, Denya is an expert in creating musical programs for nursing homes, libraries, and daycare centers.
-She also specializes in bringing music to people with developmental or mobility issues.
+A well-known performer of ethnic music, Denya has made thousands of appearances in concerts, plays, weddings, parties, and as a strolling fiddler.
+In addition to her powerful stage performance, Denya is an expert in creating musical programs for nursing homes, libraries, adult day centers and preschools.
+She also specializes in bringing music to people with dementia, or developmental or physical challenges.

 With early roots in classical violin, she studied with Sheldon Rotenberg, of the Boston Symphony Orchestra.
 She moved to New York City, gleaning a wealth of styles during her early days working at the Fillmore East Rock Theater.
-In her twenties, she was immersed in world travel, absorbing and sharing vocal music in the British Isles and Europe, living in the United Kingdom, Afghanistan, India, and other locations in Asia.
+In her twenties, she was immersed in world travel, absorbing and sharing vocal music in the British Isles and Europe, living in England, Afghanistan, India, and other locations in Europe and Asia.

 She returned to America to Cambridge, Massachusetts and studied with all-Ireland Fiddle Champion Seamus Connolly, adding folk and ethnic fiddle music to her repertoire.
 Shortly after, Denya formed the City Ladies Country Quartet, focusing on folk, Celtic, and old-timey music.